-- Heat Recovery Systems for Iron Direct Reduction processes (DRI)
+- Heat Recovery System for the Direct Reduction Iron Process

 SCHMIDT'SCHE® BATHTUB TRANSFER LINE EXCHANGERS

 Schmidt'sche® Bathtub Transfer Line Exchangers (TLEs) are multi-tube exchangers having several double tube registers welded together to form an oblong-shaped exchanger inlet thus allowing two or four gas inlet connections.
 Each inlet nozzle is connected to a set of furnace coils.

 The "tube sheet" is formed by the oval headers and is installed in a step-like arrangement to reduce the inlet channel volume and enhance gas flow patterns.
 A typical furnace will have 3 to 8 exchangers as shown in the arrangement sketch.

 The bathtub TLE inlet channel volume is about one half of that in a conventional Transfer Line Exchanger inlet minimizing the adiabatic residence time and enhancing olefins selectivity.

 The residence time in a bathtub TLE is about 20 milliseconds compared to 40 milliseconds in a conventional Transfer Line Exchanger.
 The unique geometric shape of the bathtub offers better gas flow patterns which reduce recirculation and improve gas distribution to the tubes; hence, reducing residence time, which provides quicker cooling of the gas and improved steam generation.